gradle/gradle/design-docs/play-support.md

 #### Open issues

-- apply default PlayApplicationSpec implicitly when applying play-framework plugin?
 - what's the exact impact on choosing a language (play new 'java' or 'scala') -> Fredrik

-- Scala sourceSets in component -> René
+### Story: Developer builds a default generated Play application

+- Using hard-coded:
+    - Locations of java/scala files
+    - Locations of routes file
+    - Locations of templates files
+    - Dependencies of the different play jars
+    - Dependency of template compiler
+    - Dependency of routes compiler
+- Compile routes to scala and java
+- Compile templates to scala
+- Compile all scala (app/*/*.{scala,java}, output of: conf/routes, output of: app/views/*.scala.html) files
+- Output class files are part of assemble jar file

+#### Open issues

+- How do we handle Play plugin dependencies VS Play dependencies (i.e. how get the map the play version against the list of dependencies we need)
+- Should we make the BinaryRenderer generic on BinarySpec?

+#### Test cases

+- verify that generated scala/java route files exists
+- verify that generated
+- `gradle assemble` should trigger compile task and output jar should contain class files

 ### Story: Declare standard sourceSets for a Play application